Circadiaware/ZIM-templates/README.md

-Export template with a Table Of Contents for Zim Desktop Wiki
+HTML export template with a Table Of Contents for Zim Desktop Wiki
 =============================================================

 ## Description